 An output of a sample install.properties file is included here to guide you through the installation.
 To use this file, copy the full contents of the textbox below into a text editor, change the database name, database user, database password and database port number to match your database configuration, and save the edited file as install.properties to the same directory where the fcrepo jar is stored.
-Fedora can now be installed by entering sudo java -jar fcrepo-installer-3.4.2.jar install.properties
+Fedora can now be installed by entering sudo java jar fcrepo-installer-3.4.2.jar install.properties

-An example of an install.properties file:
+An example of an install.properties file (specific to an OSX environment):